gnu-octave/symbolic/HOWTO-release.md

       - Use the maintainer makefile: "make clean", "make dist".

-      - make_windows_package.sh, use "day-to-day testing" mode.
+      - DEPRECATED: make_windows_package.sh, use "day-to-day testing" mode.
         Run this script "out of tree", it will clone a clean copy.
         Make sure py2exe, mpmath, sympy are the most recent versions.